Soulfully Made » Desserts » Cakes & Cupcakes » Chantilly Cake Recipe

 What is mascarpone?

 It is much more creamy than American cream cheese which is firmer and tangier.
-It also is more expensive as well, but well worth it in for this recipe my opinion.
+It is also more expensive as well, but well worth it in for this recipe my opinion.

 Where can you buy mascarpone cheese?